michaelakh/pcloc/README.md

 * bundle update

-go to database.yml file and configure postgresql database to your specifications
+go to database.yml file and configure postgresql database to your specifications make sure you have postgres installed

+if you have postgresql install skip to STEP 2

+if you don't have postgresql installed... and you're on linux run

+* sudo apt-get install postgres

-then run
+this will get most recent version then run

+* sudo -u postgres -i

+to get into your postgres database

+and run

+* createuser 'your username here' --superuser

+then check the database.yml file and under defaults make sure there's
+* username: 'your usermame here'

+for me that was username: mike

+STEP 2
+now run
 * rake db:create
 * rake db:migrate

+Then run

+* rails s

 Now use the app, add some data in and test to see if you can return location within 2 points